 Provide an efficient mechanism of allocating transmission rights: The current practice of allocating FTRs to transmission owners has reduced liquidity in FTR secondary markets.
 The ISO NE proposal for auction revenue rights (ARRs) is even worse – it guarantees that incumbents cannot lose in bidding for FTRs.
 RTO designs need a better mechanism for allocating and reallocating transmission rights than the poorly designed auction mechanisms in use in PJM, New York and proposed in New England.
+THIS IS THE KEY.
+GIVE PROPERTY OUT IN THE FIRST INSTANCE IN A RATIONAL MANNER AND SECONDARY MARKETS WILL DEVELOP BECAUSE OF GREED.

-Support trancos, not non-profit transmission organizations: None of these incentive mechanisms can be effective if RTOs are organized as non-profit organizations able to pass-through costs to transmission users.
+Support trancos, not non-profit transmission organizations: None of these incentive mechanisms can be effective if RTOs are organized as non-profit organizations able to pass-through costs (which costs) to transmission users.

 Conclusions